 First, the law in this area is developing recently and rapidly, and different judges treat this matter differently.
 For instance, in some courts, even if both parents have no mental health symptoms, a court will order a mental health evaluation of the parents when a child is in treatment.
 It is extremely common for children of divorcing parents to be in therapy; thus, in these courts, it is relatively easy to obtain a mental health evaluation of either or both parents.

-Other courts point to how intrusive these evaluations often can be, and hold that only a parent who has a documented mental health history will be subject to an evaluation, even if the child is suffering due to his or her treatment by that parent.
+Other courts point to how intrusive these evaluations can be and hold that only a parent who has a documented mental health history will be subject to an evaluation even if the child is suffering due to his or her treatment by that parent.
+When this is the case, if the parent has never obtained treatment, your lawyer is going to have a tough time getting a mental health evaluation.

 Second, if both parents are accusing the other of having a mental health issue that interferes with their ability to parent (which happens all the time), then the court may well order a “custody evaluation.”
-A custody evaluation is simply an Independent Medical Evaluation that is performed on both parties, the children, and any other significant members of the household.
+A custody evaluation is simply an Independent Medical Evaluation that is performed on both parties, the children and any other significant members of the household.
+In that process both parents take several mental health tests, and the psychologist compares the results and makes specific recommendations for custody and co-parenting time based on the parents’ relative strengths and weaknesses, what the child’s emotional needs are, how the parents relate to each other and how they each relate to the child.

 Third, the person who asks for the Independent Medical Evaluation gets to choose who performs it and must pay for it.
-If a custody evaluation is performed instead, then the parents share the cost.
-These evaluations are expensive, running anywhere from $2,000-$12,000 for the first party, and more with each additional person who is evaluated, in the Knoxville market.
+If a custody evaluation is performed instead, then the parents typically share the cost.
+These evaluations are expensive in the Knoxville market and run anywhere from $2,000-$12,000 for the first party more with each additional person who is evaluated.

 Fourth, you get what you pay for.
-Too often, in the name of saving expense, lawyers hire unqualified people who do a bad job, resulting in more of a mess being created than in psychological issues that affect parenting becoming identified and resolved.
+Too often, in the name of saving expense, lawyers hire unqualified people who do a bad job, resulting in a greater mess being created than in psychological issues that affect parenting becoming identified and resolved.
 Mistakes made by evaluators often include:

 - Performing an evaluation when the evaluator has insufficient training or experience